-"We want to elevate the game day experience in Pullman to match Washington State's 'World Class.
-Face to Face.' reputation and become the envy of our visiting competition," Sterk said.
+"We want to elevate the game day

 "Making these significant improvements to our facility will help Cougar athletics remain competitive and will assure our fans, players, and coaches a memorable game day experience for decades to come."

 "Capital projects, such as the stadium renovation, golf course expansion, or construction of a performing arts center are about more than just improving extracurricular facilities at Washington State University," says President V. Lane Rawlins.
-"These facilities will play a critical role in fostering a world-class campus experience for our students, faculty, and alumni on the same level as the nation's best research universities.
-It's about building Cougar Pride."
+"These facilities will play a critical role in fostering a world-class camabout building Cougar Pride."

-Transforming Our Future Through Private Support
+Through Private Support